thervh70/ContextProject_RDD/README.md

 Congratulations, you can now start developing!

+To see console output of the extension's background page, enable "Developer mode" in Chrome and click "Inspect view".

+If you want to see debug output in the console of the background page, type `Logger.setDebug()` in the console or add this to `src/octopeer-github/main/main.ts`.

 The next section will continue with applying Static Analysis Tools to WebStorm.

 ### Tooling (SAT)